Thursday's Scottish Gossip

 Last updated on .From the section Scottish

-Rangers left-back Borna Barisic is being targeted by Dinamo Zagreb, with the transfer window still open in the 30-year-old's homeland until Friday.
+Rangers left-back Borna Barisic is being targeted by Dinamo Zagreb, with the transfer window still open in the 30-year-old Croat's homeland until Friday.
 (Germanijak)

 Former Hibernian manager Neil Lennon is not on the Edinburgh club's shortlist as they seek a replacement for Lee Johnson.
 (The Scotsman)